Grandview, U.S.A.: Plot

 Tim Pearson, a Grandview High School senior, wants to study oceanography in Florida.
 His father Roger loans him his brand new Cadillac to go to the prom with Bonnie Clark.
 Later, making out in the car near a stream, it rolls in, so they walk to "Cody's Speedway" for a tow.

 When Bonnie's father comes for her, he punches Tim in anger.
 Mechanic Michelle "Mike" Cody defends him, and has local demolition derby driver Ernie "Slam" Webster tow the car with Tim.
 Slam stops at the bowling alley asking for his wife Candy, who hasn't been there, suspecting she is cheating.

 The next morning, when Tim visits his father at work, he tells Tim he does not want him to drive his car again.
 Running into Mike, he thanks her for helping him with the car and asks to drive in the derby.

 Tim goes out to the Speedway, where he meets Mike's mentally challenged brother, Cowboy.
 Later on that night, Mike goes to the bar to see her uncle, Bob, asking to borrow $10,000 to fix up the Speedway.
 He doesn't have it but wants to help.
 Just then, they both hear a drunken Slam beating on a video game.
 Mike and Bob help him out to his truck, and she and Slam talk about old times.

-Hungover at work the next morning, Slam is sent home by his boss.
+Hung over at work the next morning, Slam is sent home by his boss.
 When he arrives, he finds Candy with Donny.
 Enraged, he jumps on his car demanding she come back to him, in the process, Donny shoots himself in the foot.
 At the hospital, Candy doesn't press charges, but won't come home.
 She files a restraining order so Slam cannot be within 50 feet of her.

 That night, when Mike sees Slam sleeping in his truck, she comforts him, believing he does not really love Candy but is only afraid of being alone.
 Later, he invites Mike out to dinner but she can't.
 (She has a County Commission meeting, but doesn't say so.)